Fishing and Internet Marketing

 Competition and saturation

-So, this point is linked to the previous one about experienced fishermen knowing the best spots to fish and the best bait to use.
+So, this point links to the previous one about experienced anglers knowing the best spots to fish and the best bait to use.
 On every fishing lake, the following situation plays itself out.

 Someone has a fantastic day where they catch a ton of fish in the corner, using meat paste as bait.
 This person tells his best friend about the winning combination and asks him to keep it to himself.
 Fast forward six months and the majority of people are using meat paste, and are casting to any part of the lake that looks remotely like a corner.
 None of these people catches much at all.

 All the latest action gets enjoyed by the guy in the original success story.
 Now he is casting right to the middle of the lake, where the fish feel safe.
-He is also using bread as bait, something which no one has used for years.
+He’s also using bread as bait, something which no-one has used for years.
 How did he know that this would work?
 Because he used the testing technique previously described.
-In fact even on his best days, he tests new tackle, bait and fishing spots.
+Even on his best days, he tests new tackle, bait and fishing spots.

-The analogy here is obvious, many success stories online often spawn a number of copycats that push up advertising costs, or make it hard to rank in the search engines.
+The analogy here is clear.
+Success stories online spawn many copycats that push up advertising costs or make it hard to rank in the search engines.
 The best online marketers are always testing and trying new things.

 One of the good things about marketing on the internet is that once you’ve found a new spot to try, your bait can be left there for months or even years.
 A blog post on LinkedIn Pulse, or a directory listing can stay there potentially re-directing visitors to you.
 The ‘bait’ never gets old, and you never have to pack it up and take it home.

 See the internet like a fishing net